supremepanda/CatsVsDogs/README.md

 ## To run in Local

 To run our example local.
 There are two main things to do.
 First running the Flask Api then running the React web server.
 To do that first be sure Node.js is installed in your computer.

-If not `https://nodejs.org/en/` download it here.
+If not [install here](#https://nodejs.org/en/) download it here.

 Then, in project folder, run
 `npm install`